the 'call me by your name' sequel will see elio and oliver reunite

 Courtesy of Sony Pictures Classics

-Call Me by Your Name did not win Best Picture at the Oscars, but Elio and Oliver’s picturesque romance will have a second chance at scoring the coveted award.
-After months of exploring the idea, Luca Guadagnino confirmed a Call Me by Your Name sequel is officially in the works.
-Guadagnino announced the amazing news during a red carpet interview at the Oscars, saying he is working closely with André Aciman — the author of the novel the film is based on — to imagine Elio’s and Oliver’s future.
+Call Me By Your Name did not win Best Picture at the Oscars last night, but Elio and Oliver’s picturesque romance will have a second chance at scoring the coveted award.
+After months of exploring the idea, Luca Guadagnino confirmed a Call Me By Your Name sequel is officially in the works.
+Guadagnino announced the amazing news during a red carpet interview at the Oscars last night, saying he is working closely with André Aciman — the author of the novel the film is based on — to imagine Elio’s and Oliver’s future.
 "I'm already conceiving the story with [him], and it's gonna happen five or six years afterwards," Guadagnino told USA Today.
 "It's gonna be a new movie, a different tone."

 Guadagnino cranked our heart rates up even more when he teased the film’s concept.
 “They’re gonna go around the world,” he said.
 Take note that Guadagnino said they.
 Most likely meaning Oliver and Elio will reunite and our broken hearts with be taped back together.
 We can totally imagine a 25-year-old Elio abstaining from securing a “real boy” job and, instead, choosing to nourish his cultured interests through country hopping.
 And who better to do that with than Oliver?